smartdevicelink/sdl_evolution/proposals/0326-handle-late-malformed-hmi-responses.md

 An alternate solution would be to add a series of new HMI RPCs that present an app's available subscriptions, menu items, and choice sets to the HMI in an array similar to the `UpdateAppList` RPC.
 From such RPCs the HMI could compare lists to delete invalid subscriptions/menu items.

 This would be a cleaner solution to ensuring data between the HMI and Core is synced correctly, however such RPCs would put a great strain on the head unit due to the max number of AddCommands, SubMenus, ChoiceSets, and subscriptions an app can have.
 Also such a change would be a breaking change to how such data is currently communicated to the HMI.

+An additional alternative enhancement to the base proposal would be to include a retry sequence for hmi messages that were late, malformed, or lost.
+This solution was not included in the proposal due to some added timing complexities.
+If retries were included, the time for an app to register with resumed data would be extended by the time it takes to retry the requests.
+Worst case time to register would be <RPC timeout> * <number of retries>.